enthdegree/efbpad/README.md

     - Here we follow the example of a similar project, [`fbpad-eink`](https://github.com/kisonecat/fbpad-eink), which took a more integrated approach to refreshes and had a different keyboard system.
- - `kbreader`: Under proper conditions keyboards appear in linux as event devices. `kbreader` acts as the interpreter to translate keystrokes coming out of an event device into strings printed to stdout.
+ - `kbreader` (developed here): Under proper conditions keyboards appear in linux as event devices. `kbreader` acts as the interpreter to translate keystrokes coming out of an event device into strings printed to stdout.
    This is a standalone utility.